Cshooltz/Data-Editor-App/README.md

 - UI for database selector - **Not Started**
 - UI for database viewer - **Not Started**
 - UI for editing database entries (tables, etc), loading entries, and saving back to the database - **Not Started**

+## Technology Stack
+For this project I chose C#/.Net (Mono) as my primary platform, since I personally love C# and .Net and want to gain more experience with it.
+To the end of making a cross platform GUI app, however, I found my options with .Net to be fairly disappointing.
+After a lot of research, I decided to use a game engine for my UI as well as some cross platform functionality.
+The game engine I chose for this project is Godot, since it is robust, small, and open source.
+I could have also used Unity, but Unity feels bloated for this scale of project and is proprietary.

+My decision to use Godot for the UI has had a strong impact on the architecture of this application.
+If you are viewing the project from a background in .Net development and haven't used Godot before, the application structure probably looks alien to you.
+Because I am using Godot, this application is actually a Godot application (which itself is a C++ application), *not* a .Net application.
+The Mono runtime is used by the Godot runtime to execute compiled C# code as scripts, but Godot doesn't actually care what the scripts are written in as long as the module used comforms to Godot's scripting API.

+In Godot, execution of user code actually starts in the scene tree.
+Scenes in Godot are collections of specialized objects called nodes.
+The structure of a scene is defined by its scene (.tscn) file, which tells Godot what nodes and resources to load when loading the scene.
+The process is similar to how a HTML file tells your browser what elements and resources to load when loading a web page.
+The combination of the built-in functionality of the different node types and scripts the user attaches to the nodes defines the behavior of the application.

+The execution of my code in this project relies almost exclusively on initialization code (overriding the virtual `_ready()` function) and Godot signals (events), which allows Godot to suspend updating the UI when the user is not interacting with it.
+The UI itself is almost entirely hand-built using Godot's UI nodes (nodes that inherit from the Control class).

+Outside of Godot, I rely on Nuget packages for implementing common functionality.
+For example, I use Newtonsoft's Json.NET library for JSON parsing and serialization.
+I have also created a namespace for my personal non-application-specific code library, which I have dubbed SparkLib.